0-764/Wiremod-PID-Controller/README.md

 ## Introduction

-With an expression 2 chip and this code, you can implement control for processes that require accurate and optimised automation.
+With an expression 2 chip and this code, you can implement feedback control for processes that require accurate and optimised automation.

-An everyday example of the use of a PID is cruise control for a road vehicle; where external influences such as gradients would cause speed changes, and the driver has the ability to alter the desired set speed.
+An everyday example use of a PID is cruise control for a road vehicle; where external influences such as gradients would cause speed changes, and the driver has the ability to alter the desired set speed.
 This is previewed within Garrysmod above.

 ## Features